-Braun Research conducted the data collection using Computer Assisted Telephone Interviewing (CATI) telephone surveys.
+Braun Research conducted the data collection using Computer Assisted Telephone Interviewing (CATI) telephone surveys in January 2013.
 Out of a sample of 4,373 HES participants, Braun Research attempted to contact 4,188 randomly selected participants who appeared to meet the study criteria based on the sample data.
 Of these, 1,592 were usable numbers for households found to be qualified for the study.
 Braun Research completed telephone interviews with 240 households, for a response rate of 15%.
+A certain amount of time needed to pass between the time of the audit and the survey, in order for households to have installed CAC after the audit.
+However, in the case of some households contacted as much as two years had passed between the time of the audit and the survey.
+To minimize recall problems, only households who said that they remembered the audit were included in the study.

 The evaluation team weighted the survey data proportional to the percentage of 2011 HES participants for each utility.
 The tables below report all significant differences between subgroups at the 90% confidence level.
 Significant differences are noted as the letter (in superscript) corresponding with the subgroup with which a significant difference was detected.
 Subgroup letters are displayed in the table headings.